Trades Coverage

 How much does plumber insurance cost?

-A public plumbing insurance guide reports lower-end GL and workers compensation policies starting at $500/year per policy.
-Actual quotes depend on payroll, work type (residential service vs commercial vs underground), number of employees, vehicles, claims history, limits, and state.
-A plumber doing commercial tenant improvements with five employees and two vans will pay significantly more than a solo residential service plumber.
+General liability and workers compensation can start around $500/year per policy at the lower end.
+Your actual premium depends on payroll, work type (residential service, commercial tenant improvement, or underground), number of employees, vehicles, claims history, limits, and state.
+A plumber doing commercial work with five employees and two vans will pay considerably more than a solo residential service plumber.

 Does a plumber need pollution liability insurance?

-Not every plumber needs it.
-Pollution liability becomes important when work involves wells, septic systems, sewer lines, groundwater, fuel or chemical handling, or mold remediation.
-Most standard GL policies contain an absolute pollution exclusion.
-A residential plumber replacing faucets and water heaters may not need standalone pollution coverage, but a plumber doing septic or water well work should evaluate it.
+It depends on the work.
+Pollution liability becomes important when the job involves wells, septic systems, sewer lines, groundwater, fuel or chemical handling, or mold remediation.
+Most standard general liability policies have an absolute pollution exclusion.
+A residential plumber replacing faucets and water heaters may not need standalone pollution coverage, but a plumber doing septic or water well work should get it quoted.

 What is the difference between additional insured for ongoing operations and completed operations?

-CG 20 10 covers the additional insured (usually the GC or owner) for liability arising from work while the job is underway.
-CG 20 37 covers the additional insured for liability arising after the work is finished.
-Many commercial contracts require both forms because plumbing failures often appear weeks or months after the job is done.
+CG 20 10 covers the additional insured (usually the general contractor or property owner) for liability while the job is underway.
+CG 20 37 covers the additional insured for liability after the work is finished.
+Most commercial contracts require both forms because plumbing failures often show up weeks or months after the job is done.

 Does general liability cover the cost of redoing defective plumbing work?

-Generally no. GL typically does not cover the cost of removing and replacing your own defective work.
-It can cover resulting damage to other property — for example, if a failed pipe joint causes water damage to a homeowner's finished basement, the damage to the basement may be covered, but the cost to redo the pipe joint itself typically is not.
+Usually no. General liability typically does not pay to remove and replace your own defective work.
+It can cover resulting damage to other property.
+For example, if a failed pipe joint causes water damage to a homeowner's finished basement, the damage to the basement may be covered, but the cost to redo the pipe joint itself typically is not.

 What happens if payroll is reported incorrectly on a workers comp policy?

-Inaccurate payroll reporting creates audit liability.
-At the end of the policy term, the carrier audits actual payroll against reported payroll.
-Underreporting results in additional premium owed plus potential penalties.
-In extreme cases, deliberate underreporting can lead to fraud prosecution — one California plumbing contractor was ordered to pay $1 million in restitution after a premium fraud case involving unreported payroll.
+The carrier audits actual payroll against reported payroll at the end of the policy term.
+Underreporting results in additional premium owed and potential penalties.
+In extreme cases, deliberate underreporting can lead to fraud prosecution.
+One California plumbing contractor was ordered to pay $1 million in restitution after a premium fraud case involving unreported payroll.

 Do plumbers need commercial auto insurance if they use a personal vehicle for work?

-If you use a personal vehicle regularly for business — driving to jobsites, hauling materials, meeting customers — your personal auto policy may not cover business use.
-A hired and non-owned auto endorsement covers liability when employees use personal or rented vehicles for company activity.
+If you regularly use a personal vehicle for business, your personal auto policy may not cover that use.
+A hired and non-owned auto endorsement covers liability when employees use personal or rented vehicles for company work.
 If you own a work van, truck, or trailer, you need a commercial auto policy with liability and physical damage coverage.